Depression, family bonds, sex, nothing is off-limits in this refreshingly honest novel.

-At this moment, Fiona is thinking about how porn is always on a high shelf and, as she puts it, out of the reach of children and women.
+At this moment, our heroine is thinking about how porn is always on a high shelf and, as she puts it, out of the reach of children and women.
 She notes that her friends, fathers, and male teachers all reach for that high shelf and she wonders “where is my high shelf?
 And what wonders would I find there?”

 I wonder the same.
 We should all wonder the same.